Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_config/README.md

 If executing a JCL without the specific path, the JCL will be executed based on the priority list given above.

-Recommendation: Change this to fit the customer's requirements.
+*Recommendation:* Change this to fit the customer's requirements.
 Customers will most likely have a PDS they execute JCL from by prirority.

+***

 - USERLIB=SYS1.USERLIB:${COB_PATH}

 This list is a concatenation of the COBOL PDSs used for Batch.
 Similar to JCLLIB, it is priority based, and seperated by colon (:).

-Recommendation: Change this to fit the customer's requirements.
+*Recommendation:* Change this to fit the customer's requirements.
 Customers will most likely have multiple COBOL PDSs and whichever is priority should come first in the list, and visa versa.

--PROC00=SYS1.PROCLIB:${PROC_PATH}
+***

+- PROC00=SYS1.PROCLIB:${PROC_PATH}

 Similar to JCLLIB and USERLIB, this is where Procedures are called from on a priority basis separated by colon (:)

-Recommendation: Change this to fit the customer's requirements.
+*Recommendation:* Change this to fit the customer's requirements.
 Customers may have multiple Procedure PDSs so they should be listed on priority basis.

 ### 1.16.8 DYNAMIC_LIBRARY